catseye/tideay/README.markdown

     bit of a hack, and hashbang-sniffing will improve in the future.)
 *   No tooltips (they don't show up on hover for me anyway.)
 Controls are documented in this README for now.
-*   In the editing pane, pressing the tab key inserts two spaces for now.
+*   In the editing pane, pressing the tab key *rewrites* the string to the left of the cursor, based on some internal rewriting rules.
+For example, `--` is replaced by `—`.
+See the source code for the full set of rules.
+The rewriting rules implement tabs in the following way:
+    *   four spaces are replaced by eight spaces
+    *   an empty string is replaced by four spaces
+    *   a tab character is replaced by two tab characters
+    *   `^I` rewrites to tab, so you can otherwise insert a real tab character

 Wishlist
 --------